Krivošije: Geography

-Climate

-Krivošije are within the Mediterranean subtropical belt.
-While summers are hot and sunny, autumn, winter and spring are rainy seasons.
-A peculiarity of the littoral Dinarids is the precipitation regime as the settlements of Orjen receive more precipitation than any others in Europe.
-Like the monsoon rain it is seasonally distributed, thus November thunderstorms sometimes pour 2000 liters of water in several days, while August is frequently completely dry, leading to forest fires.
-With a maximum discharge of 350 m³/s water one of the biggest karst springs, the Sopot spring near Risan, is a remarkable indicator of this seasonality.
-Most of the time it is inactive but after heavy rain a remarkable waterfall appears 20 m above the Bay of Kotor.

-Two wind systems are noteworthy for their ecological significance: bora and jugo.
-Strong cold downslope winds of Bura type appear in winter and are most severe in the Bay of Risan.
-Gusts reach 250 km/h and can lead to a significant fall of temperatures in several hours with freezing events problematic for most of the Mediterranean cultures.
-Jugo is a warm humid wind and is important as it brings heavy rain.
-It appears throughout the year but is most frequent in autumn and spring.

 History

-The region came under Venetian rule after the Cretan War (1645–69).
-The Bay of Kotor, part of Venetian Albania, was also called "Upper Dalmatia".
-The first mention of Krivošije is from a Venetian report dated 1686, in which 15–20 houses are mentioned in the village.

 Krivošije was under Austro-Hungarian control (as part of the Kingdom of Dalmatia) since the Congress of Vienna in 1814.
-In 1869 an uprising of the local population, which was Orthodox, defeated an expedition force of the powerful Austro-Hungarian army that was attempting to enforce compulsory military service; Austria-Hungary abandoned its efforts, for the time being.
+In 1869 an uprising of the local population, which was Orthodox Serb defeated an expedition force of the powerful Austro-Hungarian army that was attempting to enforce compulsory military service; Austria-Hungary abandoned its efforts, for the time being.
 Volunteers from the region joined the Serb rebels in the Herzegovina Uprising (1875–77).
-Austro-Hungarian forces returned in 1881, defeating the rebels.
-Austria-Hungary immediately began to pacify the region with heavy investment in tremendous fortifications that would make the military harbour in the gulf safe from Montenegrin and Russian aspirations.

 During World War II, population of Krivošije was equally divided between Partisans and Chetniks.
 After 1942 and before capitulation of Italy, region was Chetnik stronghold.
 Local merchant Miloš Kovač organized an armed band of 80 men in Krivošije which threatened Yugoslav Partisan access and control in the region.
 However, two Partisan detachments were also established in Krivošije under the Communist Party cell in Herceg Novi.
 In September 1944, the battles of the 10th Montenegrin NOV brigade in Krivošije had the largest echo in the Bay of Kotor and Paštrovići.